Emu-gators/fceux/readme.md

 Reference: https://learn.sparkfun.com/tutorials/how-to-run-a-raspberry-pi-program-on-startup/all

-* In the "Emugators_Demo.lua" script, you will find certain portions of code commented out with notes mentioning that the code is for GPIO implementation.
-Depending on your device and GPIO pins, you will have to edit this in order to use it properly.
+* In the "Emugators_Demo.lua" script present in the Linux branch of the repository, there is code is for GPIO implementation.
+Depending on your device and GPIO pins, you will have to edit the "gpio.lua" file in order to use GPIO properly.
 It is configured for the ROC-RK3328CC Renegade Board, with Pins 11, 13, and 15 being used for GPIO.
-If you are using the same device with the same pin setup, you can un-comment the appropriate code to be able to use the physical buttons for Unloading, Switching, and Inserting/Ejecting disks.
+If you are using the same device with the same pin setup, you can keep the same code to be able to use the physical buttons for Unloading, Switching, and Inserting/Ejecting disks.
+Otherwise, you will have to edit the GPIO pins.